KevinMarquette/kevinmarquette.github.io/_posts/2017-05-08-Powershell-PSGraph-get-help-related-links.md

 ![Basic Graph](/img/helpGraphSample.png)

 The whole reason I wrote PSGraph was to be able to visualize data like this very easily.

 # Closing remarks

-I want to say thank you to Glen for the idea.
+I want to say thank you to Glenn for the idea.
 I hope he does not mind me building off [his article](http://glennsarti.github.io/blog/graph-all-the-powershell-things/) like this.
 If you would like more information on how to install or use [PSGraph](https://kevinmarquette.github.io/2017-01-30-Powershell-PSGraph), please check [this post](https://kevinmarquette.github.io/2017-01-30-Powershell-PSGraph) where I cover it in more detail.